jhannah/jayflaunts/about.md

 politics, religion, and other topics that may or may not be safe for polite company.

 I bought this cool microphone, let's see if anybody will go "on the record" with me.
-And if anyone else wants to listen.  :)
+And if anyone wants to listen.  :)